devamin/Monitoring-terminal-dash/README.md

 # Monitoring-terminal-dash
-Fast implementation of a monitoring tools using NodeJs based on Terminal capabilities for visualization and interaction.
+Fast implementation of a monitoring tools using NodeJs based on Terminal capabilities for visualization and interactions.

 * Getting Started
 * Improve